PEEC-Nature-Youth-Group/PumaGuard/docs/source/Cameralocation.rst

     .. image:: _static/20241022-puma01.png
         :width: 80%

 * On 10/23/24 the cougar returned again.
 Unfortunately, we learned on 10/22 Lot 121 lost a goat.
 On 10/23 Lot 109 lost 2 goats.
 Game and Fish was called to track down and kill the cougar.
-Not sure if they were successful.
-Also on Sept 29, three mature goats were killed in lots in the middle of the stables area near 49/50.
-David Dail flushed the cat and chased it away.
-Goats are clearly the major problem.
-We should get a map of the stables with lot numbers and plot where the incidents occurred.
+Unfortunately, they did find and kill the cougar.
+Time will tell when another cougar comes and takes over the territory and this happens all over again.
+Clearly a better solution is needed and hopefullly our approach will work.